-There will be no adverse impact on the wetland functional values of the site as the existing condition is previously disturbed and consists of buildings, parking area, concrete pads, and sidewalks.
-The proposed project intends to remove the all impervious surfaces from the wetland buffer area.
+There will be no adverse impact on the wetland functional values of the site as the existing condition is previously disturbed and consists of buildings, parking area, concrete pads, sidewalks, a leach field and septic system.
+The proposed project intends to remove all impervious surfaces from the wetland buffer area.
 The remainder of the buffer will be enhanced by the removal of invasive species and enhance the existing vegetation with native vegetation.
 The proposed project design site and landscape plans enhance the previously disturbed tidal buffer area given the existing condition and provide added value by creating public open space for recreation along the upland bank of Sagamore Creek.